pingcap/docs-dm/en/maintain-dm-using-tiup.md

 tiup dmctl:v2.0.0 [args]
 ```

-For example, to add a source previously, the dmctl command is `dmctl --master-addr master1:8261 operate-source create /tmp/source1.yml`.
-After dmctl is integrated into TiUP, this command is:
+The previous dmctl command to add a source is `dmctl --master-addr master1:8261 operate-source create /tmp/source1.yml`.
+After dmctl is integrated into TiUP, the command is:

 {{< copyable "shell-regular" >}}